The Potential of a TeV-Scale Muon-Ion Collider: Synergies with existing facilities in high energy and nuclear physics communities

 Our view on a possible road map to a future combined facility for nuclear physics (NP) and high energy physics (HEP) based on muon collider technology is presented in Fig.~\ref{fig:timeline}.
-Based on the assessment of IMCC, 15--20 years is required to fully establish the feasibility of a muon collider via intense R\&D at a testing facility in order to be ready to construct a muon collider demonstrator.
+Based on the assessment of IMCC~\cite{Adolphsen:2022ibf}, a technically limited timeline shows about 10 years to establish the feasibility of a muon collider via intense R\&D at a testing facility in order to be ready to commit to construct a muon collider.
 We strongly advocate the HEP and NP communities to carry out this effort jointly to open new frontiers in their respective fields.
 From the NP perspective, the EIC is the highest priority at present and there is no other program on the horizon planned beyond the EIC.
-The next NP long-range planning process is likely to start in later 2022, so it is an excellent time to consider the MuIC as a future option and establish a R\&D program.
+The next NP long-range planning process is scheduled to conclude in late 2023, so it is an excellent time to consider the MuIC as a future option and establish a R\&D program.
 On the HEP side, the landscape is more complex with many different proposals of future colliders.
 In our view, a Higgs factory with $e^{+}e^{-}$ collisions is likely the immediate next step beyond the HL-LHC, because of its technological maturity and well-defined deliverables of high interest.
 If NP and HEP jointly develop the muon collider, a 3~TeV $\mu^+\mu^-$ collider can be ready for construction by the IMCC at a similar time scale to the MuIC.
 With the success of the first muon collider projects, the community would be ready to pursue a ${\cal O}(10+)$~TeV $\mu^+\mu^-$ collider (e.g., at CERN) in the 2050s--60s.